madavid128/madavid-research/art/index.md

 {% assign jumps = jumps | push: "programs|Programs" | push: "prints-permissions|Prints & permissions" | push: "gallery|Gallery" %}
 {% include page-jumps.html items=jumps %}

-I create and curate scientific visualization and data‑driven artwork.
+I create and curate scientific visualization and data-driven artwork.
 I also founded and run the following Art in Science programs:

 {% include section.html %}

 ## Programs {#programs}

-These programs are part of how I share science more broadly — building community around the idea that research can be rigorous and beautiful at the same time.
+These programs are part of how I share science more broadly; building community around the idea that research can be rigorous and beautiful at the same time.

 {%
   include alert.html